usama8800/VSCode-Tab-Groups/README.md

 # Usage

 You can open the command pallette and search "save tab group", "save tab group and close all tabs", "restore tab group" or "restore tab group and close all others"

+# Contributions

+Thanks to [eamodio](https://github.com/eamodio) for the code to cycle through tabs